theartemmaps1/EarShotOpenAL/README.md

 # Installation:

-The .asi and .ini file, as well as "EarShot" folder can be placed anywhere, (scripts, root, modloader), but the OpenAL32.dll should be in the root folder, always.
+The .asi and .ini file, as well as "EarShot" folder can be placed anywhere, (scripts, root, modloader), but the OpenAL32.dll and alsoft.ini should be in the root folder, always.

 Possible output: